Manaslu Base Camp Trek Itinerary

 Day 01: Arrival in Kathmandu [1350m.]

-Our representatives will wait for you at Tribhuvan International Airport; you will be shifted directly to your hotel room.
-You will have your welcome drinks in the hotel.
-You can have refreshments and be introduced to the guides who will further explain your trekking plans.
-You can have a cozy rest or explore the nightlife of the capital.
+Our representatives will wait for you at Tribhuvan International Airport.
+You will then be transferred directly to your hotel room.
+Upon arrival, you will receive your welcome drinks.
+Refreshments will be served, and you will be introduced to the guides, who will further explain your trekking plans.
+Then, you can have a cozy rest or explore the capital's sights.

 Day 02: Kathmandu city tour and trek preparation.

 After breakfast, your guide will be at your hotel early in the morning, where he will further explain today's plan and possibilities.
-Since many sites need to visit in the capital, you can make an option with your guide.
+Since many sites must be visited in the capital, you can make an option with your guide.

 Our morning journey begins with the Buddhist heritage at Syambhunath temple overlooking the valley from the top of the hill.
 After a magnificent view from the top, we move towards the famous Hindu temple of Pashupatinath, often referred to as the guardian god of the country.
-Afternoon we explore the historical sights of Kathmandu durbar square.
+In the afternoon, we explore the historical sights of Kathmandu Durbar Square.
 Our journey ends at Boudhanath with spectacular views of the sunset.

 Day 03: Drive from Kathmandu to Soti Khola [710m] 8 - 9 hours

-Ascending forward, we cross the town of Arughat, which brings us very close to Soti Khola.
-Overnight we stay there.
+As we ascend, we cross the town of Arughat, which brings us very close to Soti Khola.
+We stay there overnight.

 Day 04: Trek from Soti Khola to Machha Khola [869m]: 6 - 7 hours

-Walking through the well-built stone tracks to reach Machha Khola, we can witness magnificent views from the bride.
-Overnight we stay at Maachha Khola.
+We walk through well-built stone tracks to reach Machha Khola, where we can witness magnificent views from the bride's viewpoint.
+We stay overnight at Machha Khola.

 Day 05: Trek from Machha Khola to Jagat [1340m]: 6 - 7 Hrs